apiekos/hairsalon/README.md

 # Hair Salon Website ✂️

-A responsive **HTML & CSS website template** designed for a hair salon.
+A responsive **HTML &  Tailwind CSS website template** designed for a hair salon.
 This project is part of my portfolio and can be used as a starting point for similar websites.

 ---